 UT Residency Requirement for Degree (top of page)

 Students will not be permitted to perform research at another institution except under exceptional circumstances.
-Prior permission to perform research elsewhere must be obtained from the Senior Associate Dean of the College of Graduate Studies.
-The graduate student and her/his major advisor must submit in writing to the Senior Associate Dean the rationale for how this off-campus work will uniquely benefit both the student and UT.
+Prior permission to perform research elsewhere must be obtained from the Associate Dean of the College of Graduate Studies.
+The graduate student and her/his major advisor must submit in writing to the Associate Dean the rationale for how this off-campus work will uniquely benefit both the student and UT.

 Transfer of Credit (top of page)

-- Application for transfer of graduate credit be made only after the student has been admitted and the requested transferred graduate credit has been approved on the Plan of Study.
+- Application for transfer of graduate credit must be made only after the student has been admitted and the requested transferred graduate credit has been approved on the Plan of Study.

-- Transfer of graduate credit is limited to a maximum of one-third of the total number of didactic credits required for the degree.
+- Transfer of graduate credit is limited to a maximum of 12 credits or one-third of the total number of didactic credits required for the degree.
 Transfer of graduate credit for certificate programs is limited to a maximum of one-fourth of the total number of credits for the award of a certificate.